SaptaDey/Research-Blueprint/README.md

 ## Overview

-The ASR-GoT (Advanced Scientific Reasoning - Graph of Thoughts) desktop extension provides researchers with a powerful tool for conducting systematic scientific analysis through a structured, graph-based approach.
+The Research Blueprint desktop extension provides researchers with a powerful tool for conducting systematic scientific analysis through a structured, graph-based approach.
 This extension implements the complete ASR-GoT framework as defined in the ASR-GoT.md specification, enabling:

 - **Systematic Research Methodology**: 8-stage process from initialization to reflection
 - **Multi-dimensional Confidence Tracking**: Bayesian belief updates with statistical rigor